N426DMROTORWAY 162 F2024-07-04 NTSB Accident Report

 Analysis

-On July 4, 2024, about 1043 eastern daylight time, a Rotorway 162 F helicopter, N426DM, sustained substantial damage when it was involved in an accident near Maybee, Michigan.
+On July 4, 2024, about 1043 eastern daylight time, an experimental Rotorway 162 F helicopter, N426DM, sustained substantial damage when it was involved in an accident near Maybee, Michigan.
 The pilot and passenger were not injured.
 The helicopter was operated as a Title 14 Code of Federal Regulations Part 91 personal flight.

 Data Source